Do I need a permit to walk the Inca Trail?

 There are 500 permits available per day (so only 500 people can be on the trail in one day), this may seem a lot but bear in mind that porters and guides also need permits, so in fact only 200 are available to tourists, and this is one of the world's most famous trails!

-Permits are released for sale once a year, usually at the end of January but it changes slightly every year – for 2018 they were released early in October 2017, and are now almost sold out until the end of September.
-Permits are booked on a first-come-first-served basis.
+Permits are released for sale once a year, often in January but it changes slightly every year and has been earlier for the last few years – for 2019 they are due to be released as early as 1st October 2018.
+They often sell out fast, and permits are booked on a first-come-first-served basis.

 Be careful when arranging a trek on the Inca Trail, there are unfortunately some unscrupulous guides who will mislead walkers about their route when there are no permits available in order to secure business.
 Always use a licensed guide and arrange your trek through a reputable company.
 We use trusted guides and partners to ensure the best possible experience.

 What if I can't get an Inca Trail permit?

 Don't worry!
 If your application is unsuccessful and you've booked through Macs Adventure, we'll give you a full refund, or you may consider switching your booking to walk the Salkantay Trek to Machu Picchu, an excellent alternative which although not as famous offers tremendous views and an off-the-beaten-track way to complete a trek to one of the "Seven Wonders of the World".
 Remember, make sure you don't book your flights until your permit is confirmed.

 Our team of specialists are here to help you plan your next adventure, contact us for advice & inspiration.